 The price increase might not seem like a lot, which is good for clients, but it does add up.
 In addition, rounding up your prices makes calculating your profit a little bit easier.

 Windows with Complex Designs

 Windows with complex designs are more common in residential areas or on historic buildings.
 Due to their design, these types of windows are harder to clean.
 A few examples of windows with a complex design include:

 Windows that have different architectural shapes may come in a variety of sizes, but they have numerous or oddly shaped panes.

 While charging per pane on these windows looks like the most profitable option, if you choose to quote a price per pane, you could run your client about $350 for one window.
 It’s profitable for you, but you could lose a valuable client base.
 If you choose to charge by the pane, you may want to consider reducing your price per pane.

-An easier way to charge for windows with architectural shapes or even stained glass is with a flat rate.
+An easier way to charge for windows with architectural shapes or even stained glass is at a flat rate.
 Try not to go over $150 per window since most residential window cleaning for standard, simple windows doesn’t exceed $150 for the whole house.

 While the location, type of building, style of windows, and the number of panes all play a key role in your pricing, there are other factors, like overhead costs, that some window cleaning services don’t always consider when coming up with their price list.
 Some include:

 - Rent: Do you work out of a home base?
 Do you rent a garage for your vehicles?